cooscoos/Hoive/README.md

 - Complete writing tests for server/tests/api.rs --- need to figure out how to create sessions in tests.

 <!--
+Things I wrote that no longer seem to apply:

+- beetle rendering on stringboard is weird
+- does pillbug sumoing need a bee check for either party? - I don't think this can ever happen given the other constraints

 #### Refs

  [good ref](https://fdeantoni.medium.com/rust-actix-diesel-sqlite-d67a1c3ef0e) [good ref 2](https://github.com/vascokk/fullstack-rust/tree/main/server/src) [half done, now finish]